 Although examples, cookbooks and recipes are good at providing prescriptive information, they might not be sufficient to allow customization of specific parts or in specific situations not predicted in other forms of documentation.

-How to help readers know which framework parts are customizable?
+How to help readers on knowing which framework parts are customizable?

-How to help readers learn in detail how to customize a specific part of a framework?
+How to help readers on learning in detail how to customize a specific part of a framework?